Review: Johnnie Walker Blue Label Ghost and Rare

 “Whiskies from these ghost distilleries are becoming increasingly rare.
 From our library of irreplaceable casks that we keep exclusively for Johnnie Walker Blue Label, I’ve chosen a few uniquely full-bodied expressions of these precious malts and grains to let people explore, in a new way, the extraordinary richness found in our pinnacle whisky.”

 Johnnie Walker Blue Label Ghost and Rare is a NAS (Non-Age Statement) whisky that comes bottled at 46%.
-You get yourself a bottle of this special and limited blend from The Whisky Exchange website.
+You can get yourself a bottle of this special and limited blend from The Whisky Exchange website.

 Johnnie Walker Blue Label Ghost and Rare Whisky Tasting Notes